Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

-Drawing Tools: Pick Your Tool of Choice and Practice, Practice, Practice.
+Drawing Tools: Pick Your Tools of Choice and Practice, Practice, Practice.

 Thick crayons, no wrapping

-Draw from life as often as you can, rendering real objects or places - drawing from a photo it just not the same thing.
+Draw from life as often as you can, rendering real objects or places - drawing from a photo helps too, but it's not the same thing.

-Always start by drawing lightly and slowly, keep your lines light and thin, easily adjustable.
+Always start by drawing lightly, keeping your lines light and thin, easily adjustable.
 Flexibility in the beginning stages of a drawing is crucial.